henryjuho/uspopgen/README.md

 VCF file to exclude SNPs in repetitive regions using a bed file located at ```data/ref_files/chrLGE22.reps.bed``` which specifies the repetitive regions of chrLGE22.

+Q8.
 How might you exclude SNPs in our filtered GATK VCF file within repetitive regions using bedtools subtract and how many SNPs are found in repetitive regions?

-*Solutions to all the questions can be downloaded from here*
+*Solutions to all the questions are available from here*